midhunkalarikkal/FullDomain/Notes/js.md

 ## `Prototype` ##
 ==================
-In JavaScript, each object has an internal property called [[Prototype]]

-In JavaScript, the prototype is a fundamental concept that allows objects to inherit properties and methods from other objects.
-Every JavaScript object has a prototype, which is either null or references another object.
+In JavaScript, prototype refers to an internal property of an object that allows the object to inherit properties and methods from another object.
+Every object in JavaScript has a prototype (except for null, which has no prototype).

 `Prototype Chain`
 ------------------
 The prototype chain is a series of objects linked together by their prototypes.
 When you access a property or method on an object, JavaScript first checks if that property or method exists directly on the object.
-If it doesn't find it, JavaScript then looks at the object's prototype, and if it's not there, it continues up the prototype chain until it either finds the property/method or reaches the end of the chain (when the prototype is null).
+If it doesn't find it, JavaScript then looks at the object's prototype, and if it's not there, it continues up the prototype chain until it either finds the property/method or reaches the end of the chain that points to null.

-arr or function or object
-everything in javascript is an object
+The prototype chain allows for inheritance in JavaScript: an object can inherit properties and methods from another object.

 arr.__proto__     is an object arr.__proto__.__proto__      is an object.prototype